jasonshave/JavaManagedIdentityWebAPI/README.md

 ### The "Client" (service daemon)

 The [clientprototype](https://github.com/jasonshave/JavaClientCredentialFlowWebAPI/tree/master/clientprototype) folder
 contains the code for running the Client.
-The client relies on the Active Directory Client Library for Java, [ADAL4J](https://github.com/AzureAD/azure-activedirectory-library-for-java) to make the call to AAD in order to get the JWT.
+The client relies on the Microsoft Authentication Library for Java, [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java) to make the call to AAD in order to get the JWT.
 It is the responsibility of the client to perform the following high-level tasks:

 - Provide the tenantId, clientId, client secret, and resource URI to AAD